Membership Leakage in Label-Only Exposures: Boundary-Attack

-\mypara{Effects of Number of Queries} To mount boundary-attack in real-world ML applications such as Machine Learning as a Service (MLaaS), the adversary cannot issue as many queries as they want to the target model, since a large number of queries increases the cost of the attack and may raise the suspicion of the model provider.
+\mypara{Effects of Number of Queries} To mount boundary attack in real-world ML applications such as Machine Learning as a Service (MLaaS), the adversary cannot issue as many queries as they want to the target model, since a large number of queries increases the cost of the attack and may raise the suspicion of the model provider.
 Now, we evaluate the attack performance with different number of queries.
 Here, we show the results of the HopSkipJump scheme for $\model$-5 over all datasets.
 We vary the number of queries from 0 to 15,000 and evaluate the attack performance based on the $L_{2}$ metric.
 As we can see in \autoref{fig:query}, the AUC increases sharply as the number of queries increases in the beginning.
 After 2,500 queries, the attack performance becomes stable.
 From the results, we argue that query limiting would likely not be a suitable defense.
 For instance, when querying 131 times, the AUC for CIFAR-10 is 0.8228 and CIFAR-100 is 0.9266.
 At this time, though the perturbed sample is far away from its origin's decision boundary, the magnitude of perturbation for member samples is still relatively larger than that for non-member samples.
 Thus, the adversary can still differentiate member and non-member samples.

-\mypara{Threshold Choosing}Here, we focus on the threshold choosing for our boundary-attack where the adversary is not equipped with a shadow dataset.
+\mypara{Threshold Choosing} Here, we focus on the threshold choosing for our boundary attack where the adversary is not equipped with a shadow dataset.
 We provide a simple and general method for choosing a threshold.
 Concretely, we generate a set of random samples in the feature space as the target model's training set.
 In the case of image classification, we sample each pixel for an image from a uniform distribution.
 Next, we treat these randomly generated samples as non-members and query them to the target model.
 Then, we apply adversarial attack techniques on these random samples to change their initial predicted labels by the target model.
-In the end, we use these samples' perturbation to estimate a threshold, i.e., finding a suitable top $t$ percentile over these perturbation.
+Finally, we use these samples' perturbation to estimate a threshold, i.e., finding a suitable top $t$ percentile over these perturbations.
 The algorithm can be found in Appendix \autoref{alg:threshold}.

+We experimentally generate 100 random samples for $\model$-5 trained across all datasets, and adopt HopSkipJump in decision change stage.
+We again use the $L_2$ distance to measure the magnitude of perturbation and F1 score as our evaluation metric.
+From \autoref{fig:threshold}, we make the following observations: